cynthialmy/cynthialmy.github.io/_posts/2025-02-02-procurement-ai.md

 **Human-Only (No Automation).** Contract approval, negotiation decisions, exception handling, legal interpretation.
 Consequences demand human accountability.

-This framework became the shared language for every design decision that followed.
+This framework became the shared language for design decisions that followed.
 Legal and compliance stakeholders could see exactly what the system would and would not do.
-That clarity was more valuable than any demo.
+That clarity accelerated alignment.

 ---

 ## 2. Discovery: Sitting With Buyers

-I framed this as a procurement problem requiring structured investigation, not an "AI project."
+I framed this as a procurement problem requiring structured investigation.
 My first question was operational: what exactly slows buyers down?

 I spent two weeks shadowing buyers across commodity teams.
 I watched how they navigated VGS, VPC, and SI+.
-I observed screen switches, attachment searches, and the frequent interruptions to confirm a detail with a colleague.
-By the third interview, the pattern was unmistakable.
-One buyer described it plainly: "We spend more time finding information than using it."
+I observed screen switches, attachment searches, and frequent interruptions to confirm details with colleagues.
+By the third interview, the pattern was consistent: buyers spent more time finding information than using it.

 One buyer walked me through a routine task: checking a contract clause across systems.
 It took nearly 15 minutes.
 Search in VGS, open a PDF, check a supplier file, check VPC for price history, verify SI+ for implementation records, confirm with a colleague.
 This workflow repeated daily for every buyer on the team.